aristonis/laravel-livewire-dataview-docs/docs/en/usage/pagination.md

 # Pagination

-## manage pagination
+## Manage pagination

-you can edit pagination property for one component  on `configure` method on component class options :
+You can edit the pagination property for one component in the `configure` method of the component class.
+Options:

 - `$this->setPerPage(25)` : change item count on each page
 - `$this->enablePagination()` :  enable pagination for component